Octops/gameserver-ingress-controller/README.md

 ...
 ```

-The controller will record errors if a resource can be created.
+The controller will record errors if a resource can't be created.
 ```
 0s Warning Failed  gameserver/octops-domain-zxt2q-6xl6r  Failed to create Ingress for gameserver default/octops-domain-zxt2q-6xl6r: ingress routing mode domain requires the annotation octops.io/gameserver-ingress-domain to be present on octops-domain-zxt2q-6xl6r, check your Fleet or GameServer manifest.
 ```